myominhtet/myominhtet/README.md

 ### Hi there 👋

-I am myo min htet and self learner at DL(Computer Vision).
+I am myo min htet and self learner at DL(Computer Vision and NLP).
 I've been learning DL almost two years and I am a kaggle notebook expert.

 Here is my learning resource link: http://neuralnetworksanddeeplearning.com/ and I learn a lot of things from kaggle competition and notebooks.